BlackHat-Security/Security-Android-Apps/README.md

 pip install - r requirements.txt
 python main.py
 ```
-- If you are Using Termux So Select 1
+- If you are Using Termux So Select 1 And  Password `abhi`

-# 🔵 Complate Setup For Linux
+# ðŸ”µ Complate Setup For Linux

 - Install Required Packages:Python: Install Python 3 if not already installed.